moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_policies.md

-# Metis Resources- Policies
+# Policies Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Policies on Metis.
-To learn in detail about the Policy as a  DataOS Resource, refer to this link.
+To learn in detail about the Policy as a  DataOS Resource, refer to this <a href="/resources/policy/">link</a>.

 </aside>

 Metis has integrated "Policy" as a "Resource” type entity for storing metadata related to Access and data Policies.
 On selecting **Policies,** the following information will appear on the screen:

 ![policies.png](metis_resources_policies/policies.png)
+<figcaption align = "center"> List of Policies  </figcaption>

 ## Filter pane